AdobeDocs/real-time-cdp-collaboration.en/help/guide/home.md

 ## Getting started

-To begin, connect your data sources to Adobe Real-Time CDP Collaboration to start building unified customer profiles.
-Utilize the collaboration tools to create and manage customer segments effectively.
+To begin, connect your data sources to Adobe Real-Time CDP Collaboration to import audiences.
+Utilize the collaboration tools to compare and manage audiences effectively.
 Leverage real-time insights to inform your marketing strategies and deliver personalized customer experiences.

 ## Resources

-Explore the [Adobe Real-Time CDP Documentation](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/overview.html) for detailed information.
-For support, access our [Customer Support](https://business.adobe.com/support.html) page.
+Explore the [glossary](/help/guide/glossary.md) for detailed information on terms used in the product.
+For support, access the Adobe [Customer Support](https://business.adobe.com/support.html) page.

 ## Contact us

-For more information or to schedule a demo, contact your Adobe representative or visit our [Contact Page](https://business.adobe.com/contact.html).
+For more information or to schedule a demo, contact your Adobe representative.